-1. In the Method Editor window, select the menu entry "Tools → Labware → Labware Editor ..." or the icon "Define Labware" found on the toolbar:
+1. Select "Tools → Labware → Labware Editor ..." in the Method Editor, or the "Define Labware" Icon found on the toolbar:

-The Labware Editor with an empty main window will be activated.

-2. To create a new labware, select "File \rightarrow New" from the Menu.
-The submenu offers five choices, which are the different types of labware.
-This will be explained in the succeeding subchapters.
+- 2. The Labware Editor with an empty main window will be activated. - 3.
+To create a new labware, select "File → New" from the Labware Editor Menu.
+The sub-menu offers five choices, which are the different types of labware.
+This will be explained in the succeeding sub-sections.